vindenez/AdapAD_embedded/README.md

 The algorithm was developed for marine sensor measurements as it utilizes online learning to adapt to concept-drift.

-## Performance on ARM Cortex-A7 528 MHz
+## Performance on ARM Cortex-A7 with use_neon enabled

 Training time: 25.1s

-Decision-making time: 1.8-2.1 Seconds per time step.
-(Online learning - this includes backpropagation with an intermediate forward pass per update epoch)
+Decision-making time: 1.9s per time step (Online learning - this includes backpropagation with an intermediate forward pass per update epoch)

 ## Underlying neural network